• Projects

 But NBS are still a complex problem for many city-makers, and there are still many obstacles (physical, cultural, ecological, legal, etc.) to embedding these kinds of solutions into urban planning, policy frameworks, and innovative city design.

-A number of ‘multiplier’ cities in the Caucasus, China, Brazil and South Korea have also expressed an interest in CONNECTING, bringing the above-mentioned NBS to a global market.
+A number of ‘multiplier’ cities in the Caucasus, China, Brazil and South Korea also expressed an interest in CONNECTING, bringing the above-mentioned NBS to a global market.

-This way, CONNECTING will expand upon existing urban sustainability and innovation initiatives,create a reference framework of clear and useful indicators for the implementation and evaluation of NBS, build expertise and competency in all cities for innovative urban planning, policy and solution implementation, generate economic opportunities for a diversity of urban actors in Europe, and nurture urban community support, idea creation, active stakeholder participation and idea implementation at local levels and expansion and replication at a global level, through the global reach of ICLEI.
-In addition, all open-sourced data will be linked to the Oppla platform so as to ensure perpetuation beyond the end of the project.
+This way, CONNECTING has expanded upon existing urban sustainability and innovation initiatives, has created a reference framework of clear and useful indicators for the implementation and evaluation of NBS, has built expertise and competency in all cities for innovative urban planning, policy and solution implementation, has generated economic opportunities for a diversity of urban actors in Europe, and nurtured urban community support, idea creation, active stakeholder participation and idea implementation at local levels and expansion and replication at a global level, through the global reach of ICLEI.

 consortium